The Kathmandu Valley of Nepal

 It's Nepal!
 Be ready for the unexpected - we are!

-1. Daily visits and hikes to unforgettable and powerfully charged sacred sites, temples and monasteries
+The first 5 days are action packed with visits to unforgettable and powerfully charged sacred sites, temples and monasteries

 Sacred Sites Abound